How Darwin got its name

 European settlers first reached Darwin in 1839, but the city wasn’t always named Darwin.

 When European sailors reached Darwin in 1839 aboard the HMS Beagle, captain Lt.
-John Lort Stokes named the harbour after his previous shipmate; the naturalist, geologist and biologist, Charles Darwin.
-The story isn’t that simple though!
+John Lort Stokes named the harbour after his previous shipmate.
+You probably recognise him as the naturalist, geologist and biologist, Charles Darwin.

 Charles Darwin